eliemichel/LearnWebGPU/basic-3d-rendering/some-interaction/refactoring.md

 *Resulting code:* [`step080-vanilla`](https://github.com/eliemichel/LearnWebGPU-Code/tree/step080-vanilla)
 ````

 The goal of this chapter is to add some interactivity to our viewer.
-From a WebGPU standpoint, we know everything we need.
+From a WebGPU standpoint, we know everything we need for this.
 For instance enabling the user to turn around the object using the mouse is only about **updating the view matrix**.

 However, it is also the occasion to **organize a bit our code base**, which we have not been discussing much until now.
 It was not the primary topic, and the size of the code was still manageable as mostly a big main function, but this never holds for bigger applications.

 An application structure
 ------------------------

-I am going to avoid over-engineering things, since each use case is different so you will customize the details for your needs.
-But it will always start with a class (or struct) that holds all the global state of the application.
+I am going to avoid over-engineering things since each use case is different, so you will customize the details for your needs.
+Nevertheless it always starts with a class (or struct) that holds all the global state of the application.

-We implement this in two new files `Application.h` and `Application.cpp`
+We implement this in two new files `Application.h` and `Application.cpp`, where the behavior of the application is distributed across **event handlers**.
+To make this logic clear, handles start with "on", like `onFrame`.

 ```C++
 // In Application.h